Wiros9/book/docs/admin/install.rst

 .. literalinclude:: log2syslog

 After these changes you must close and reopen your terminal to activate them.

-You can now do the following to quickly cd to a project directory and activate its Python environment::
+You can now do the following to quickly go to a project directory and activate its Python environment::

   $ go prj1